talktodeego/FizzBuzz/README.md

 # FizzBuzz

-Replace multiples of 3 and 5 with the words Fizz, Buzz, and FizzBuzz using Elixir
+Replace multiples of 3 and 5 with the words Fizz, Buzz, and FizzBuzz using Elixir.
+To view the code, access the LIB folder

 ## Installation